ropensci/qualR/README.md

 MonitorAr doesn't require an account.

 Then you have to know the AQS and parameter codes (i.e. pollutant or meteorological data) to use these functions.
-Currently, `CetesbRetrieve` family functions also accept the parameter abbreviation (i.e "O3" instead of 63), and the complete name of the AQS (i.e "Pinheiros" instead of 99) as inputs.
+Currently, `cetesb_retrieve` family functions also accept the parameter abbreviation (i.e "O3" instead of 63), and the complete name of the AQS (i.e "Pinheiros" instead of 99) as inputs.
 To check those parameters you can check the following datasets:

 ```R